2023 ICF Credentialing and Exam Updates

 - The former CKA coaching exam was based on an older version of the ICF Core Competencies.
 The new Credentialing Exam content is aligned with the updated competency model.

 - The test is now scenario based.
-It includes 170 questions that evaluate your coaching knowledge and ability to apply the Core Competencies in real world settings.
+It includes 81 scenario-based questions that evaluate your coaching knowledge and ability to apply the Core Competencies in real world settings.

 If you currently hold an ICF credential, you most likely took the CKA exam at the time of your application.
-If you plan to level up to a PCC or MCC in the future, you’ll be required to take the new ICF Credentialing Exam to upgrade your accreditation.
-If you’re renewing at your current credential level, our understanding is that you won’t be required to take the new exam at this time.
+If you now hold an ACC credential and plan to apply to the PCC or MCC level in the future, you’ll be required to take the new ICF Credentialing Exam to upgrade your accreditation.
+If you’re renewing at your current credential level, you won’t be required to take the new exam.

 What’s driving these changes at the ICF?